nuuuwan/lk_parliament_docs/tests/data/en.md

     1. Every public entity shall procure the goods, services, works, consultancy services and information systems in compliance with the procurement procedures specified in written laws and guidelines issued from time to time by the National Procurement Commission.

     2. ( a ) Every public entity specified in subparagraph (i)
+        b.
+Every public entity specified in subparagraphs (ii)
+            - and (iii) of paragraph ( a ) of subsection (2) of section 3 shall
+            - be required to prepare and provide their annual procurement
+            - plans to the respective Chief Accounting Officer.

         - of paragraph ( a ) of subsection (2) of section 3 shall be required
         - to prepare and provide to the Secretary to the Treasury its
         - annual procurement plans.
-        - ( b ) Every public entity specified in subparagraphs (ii)
-        - and (iii) of paragraph ( a ) of subsection (2) of section 3 shall
-        - be required to prepare and provide their annual procurement
-        - plans to the respective Chief Accounting Officer.

     3. The National Procurement Commission may, if it
         - specific guidelines for State Owned Enterprises and